nf-core/atacseq/docs/usage.md

 ### `--genome` (using iGenomes)
 There are 31 different species supported in the iGenomes references.
 To run the pipeline, you must specify which to use with the `--genome` flag.

-You can find the keys to specify the genomes in the [`igenomes.config`](../conf/igenomes.config).
+You can find the keys to specify the genomes in the [`iGenomes config file`](../conf/igenomes.config).
 Common genomes that are supported are:

 * Human
   * `--genome GRCh37`